B1 · IntermediateEnglish

 • “What happened yesterday?”

-→ Example answer: “I was watching TV when suddenly the lights went out.”
+→ Example answer: “I was watching TV.
+Suddenly, the lights went out.”

 • “Did everything go as you expected?”